 His grip tightened as his will hardened.
 Once more he felt the power of all that he held dear fill him with an unlimited strength.
 Out of his line of sight, the Patronus began to lose form, shifting into the sword as they resonated, bringing forth a radiance none could properly describe.

 The Dementors charged as one.
 Harry closed his eyes.

 From all around the island, witches and wizards were drawn to a spectacle of light that burst through every crack of the Azkaban Prison.
-They felt the surge of energy in their bones as it passed through them, continuing into the water beyond.
+They felt the surge of energy in their bones as it passed through them, continuing into the water beyond, pushing it away from the rocks in a wave.
 Incredible light shone through the chips in the walls, the doors, and few windows the building possessed, all of which were blown out in a spray of shattered glass and wood.
-The dozens of Dementors that still were still fighting the Ministry let out a wail and fled higher into the sky, escape their only concern.
+The dozens of Dementors that were still fighting the Ministry let out a wail and fled higher into the sky, escape their only concern.
 Then there was silence, filled only by the gentle rush of waves on rock.